wbcrowell/OpenSwimScoreboard/README.md

 ![OSS Screen Shot][product-screenshot-detail]

-Open Swim Scoreboard translates serial data feed used to drive a standard Colorado Timing swim scoreboard, and uses SignalR, running as a local service, to feed it to browser pages.
+Open Swim Scoreboard translates serial data feed used by the Colorado Timing System6 to drive a standard swim scoreboard, and uses SignalR, running as a local service, to feed it to browser pages.
 It also reads Meet Manager-generated start lists (.scb files), formats them as JSON, and saves the data as JSON inside a javascript wrapper.

 Both sets of data are translated into HTML via javascript, enabling a variety of informational and graphic effects for video scoreboards,